kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 build!
 This means that you can debug a failed build at your leisure without blocking the build queue.
-From all products tested, only Codeship supports this nonblocking ssh.
+From all products tested, only Codeship  and SemaphoreCI support this nonblocking ssh.
 The keys used for the SSH access are unrelated with the Github ones.
 You create them explicitly for debugging.